microsoft/FluidFramework/packages/service-clients/odsp-client/README.md

 # @fluid-experimental/odsp-client

-The odsp-client package provides a simple and powerful way to consume collaborative Fluid data with OneDrive/SharePoint (ODSP) storage..
+The odsp-client package provides a simple and powerful way to consume collaborative Fluid data with OneDrive/SharePoint (ODSP) storage.
 Please note that odsp-client is currently an experimental package.
 We'd love for you to try it out and provide feedback but it is not yet recommended or supported for production scenarios.

 ## Using odsp-client